Macroevolution: Speciation

-According to the modern definition, the evolutionary transition from the ancestral to the daughter species is microevolutionary, because it results from selection (or, more generally, sorting) among varying organisms.
-However, speciation has also a macroevolutionary aspect, because it produces the interspecific variation species selection operates on.
-Another macroevolutionary aspect of speciation is the rate at which it successfully occurs, analogous to reproductive success in microevolution.
+According to Hautmann, speciation has both micro- and macroevolutionary aspects.
+Specifically, speciation also involves the classic process of descent with modification, i.e. morphological transformation observed across many generations.
+This is microevolutionary.
+In contrast, the species variation produced by speciation, and the rate at which it successfully occurs, is macroevolutionary.
+Stephen J. Gould also saw species as the basic unit of macroevolution.

 Speciation is the process in which populations within one species change to an extent at which they become reproductively isolated, that is, they cannot interbreed anymore.
 However, this classical concept has been challenged and more recently, a phylogenetic or evolutionary species concept has been adopted.
 Their main criteria for new species is to be diagnosable and monophyletic, that is, they form a clearly defined lineage.

 Charles Darwin first discovered that speciation can be extrapolated so that species not only evolve into new species, but also into new genera, families and other groups of animals.
 In other words, macroevolution is reducible to microevolution through selection of traits over long periods of time.
 In addition, some scholars have argued that selection at the species level is important as well.
 The advent of genome sequencing enabled the discovery of gradual genetic changes both during speciation but also across higher taxa.
 For instance, the evolution of humans from ancestral primates or other mammals can be traced to numerous but individual mutations.

-The diversification of terrestrial species is closely related to global climatic changes, particularly the Cenozoic alternation of warming and cooling episodes.
+According to the Resource-use hypothesis, the diversification of terrestrial species is closely related to global climatic changes, particularly the Cenozoic alternation of warming and cooling episodes.
 Global analysis of terrestrial mammals supports the view that these physical environmental changes have shaped macroevolutionary patterns by promoting biome specialisation.
 This specialization leads to significantly higher rates of vicariance and speciation in biome specialist (stenobiomic) lineages compared to generalist lineages.